Our Price Beat Promise is to give you the lowest prices for our tours - guaranteed!

 We leave Budapest and head for the grandeur of Vienna, stopping for a short break in Bratislava.
-You’ll have time to explore for a while, taking in the sights and scenery.
+Your tour leader will take you on an orientation tour to see some of the main sights, including a photostop at Bratislava Castle, which overlooks the city.
 On arrival in Vienna, we’ll take a driving tour.
 Few cities can show off such cultural and historical splendour and maintain a profile as an exciting, modern city, but Vienna does it well.
 Along with a musical past that includes luminaries like Mozart and Beethoven, Vienna has a buzzing modern culinary scene, cheerful, bustling pubs and bars, and a host of clubs and music venues in which to dance the night away.
 After the driving tour we'll enjoy an included dinner, before some free time to explore further.

 Leaving Vienna behind, we head for the grandeur of Ljubljana, taking a comfort stop in the beautiful city of Graz.
 On arrival in Ljubljana, we’ll have a walking tour of this little gem of a city.
 Despite its small size, you’re sure to be entranced by the beauty of this city, which features a wealth of cultures, activities and sights.
 Ljubljana Castle overlooks the city, and dates back to the 16th Century.
 Tonight, ring in the New Year!
 Ljubljana's open-air celebrations are held throughout the city in public squares, with live music and events, before a beautiful fireworks display is launched from the castle hill as the clock strikes midnight.

 Leaving Ljubljana behind, we stop off in picture-perfect Salzburg.
 Featuring gorgeous architecture, a formidable cliff-top fortress and imposing cliffs in the distance, you could be forgiven for thinking that you were in a fairy-tale.
 This was also Mozart’s home-town - see if a little of the genius rubs off!
-Shortly afterwards we press on for Munich.
-The evening is free for you to spend as you wish.
+Arriving back in Munich, the evening is free for you to spend as you wish.
 Relax in your hotel, go for dinner in a local restaurant, or even visit another beer hall with your new-found friends on the tour.